yofriendfromschool1/School-Bypass/README.md

   Use a VPN (preferably Cloudflare Warp or ProtonVPN) use browser extension vpns
   Use your phone hotspot or a different connection then the school or a pi-hole router or a router that blocks the schools/montioring software ips.

+Tips:
+If you resetted your pc then install everything back that orginially was on the device (if it was paid software then just use https://thepiratebay.org or some SAFE pirating place and a good torrent is [QBitTorrent](https://www.qbittorrent.org/) and always torrent over vpn) and make it look like if your device was never reset and log back in to everything, dont be unique, blend in.
+Also if your on windows 10 always clean up reguarly using [BleachBit](https://www.bleachbit.org/) and Disk Cleanup and [RevoUninstaller](https://www.revouninstaller.com/revo-uninstaller-free-download/).
+Also when you need to return your device (if you graduate or over the summer) reset the device and make it look normal again with everything installed on it.
+If they ask any questions about it being reset just say it was like that since you got it and always deny, but if it gets legal dont talk, ask for a lawyer. (highly doubt that they'll go this far) Don't get caught doing anything your not supposed to be doing and when your on the schools wifi use a VPN.
+(Cloudflare Warp or ProtonVPN prefered) Don't tell anyone or post that your pc is reset and dont be flexing and dont tie your schools life to your personal/social life, example: Logging into your socials on the unblocked device.

+WARNING:
+YOU CAN AND MAY GET Suspended, Expelled, Fined, or into legal trouble.
+IF YOU DO IT IS NOT ON ME PLEASE READ UP ON YOUR SCHOOLS POLICY WITH YOUR DEVICE.